 - How should a corporate travel program choose between Haneda HND and Narita NRT?

 - HND (Haneda) remains the structurally faster choice for any principal anchored in the Marunouchi, Otemachi, Roppongi, or downtown Tokyo financial cores — the airport sits roughly 18 km from the Imperial Palace and runs a freight pattern that is materially shorter than NRT's 70-plus km transfer to the same downtown anchor.
 HND carries the majority of premium-cabin domestic capacity, a meaningful share of the international long-haul business-traffic mix on All Nippon Airways and Japan Airlines, and the bulk of the slot-constrained transpacific premium inventory.
 NRT (Narita) retains structural relevance for legacy oneworld and Star Alliance international widebody routing, the lower-cost-carrier inventory base, and the freight-and-cargo cadence.
 The chauffeur-economics implication is direct: HND transfers run 50-65 percent shorter on a billed-hour basis than NRT equivalents, and any program with material premium-cabin transpacific or Asia-regional flexibility should treat HND as a routing default rather than an exception.
+On a flat-fare operator, the HND-versus-NRT gap is priced into the published transfer fare rather than accruing through metered time, which makes the routing arbitrage explicit at the point of booking.

 - Which operator should a Marunouchi banking program use?